MicrosoftDocs/windows-itpro-docs/windows/deployment/deploy-windows-mdt/create-a-windows-11-reference-image.md

 ## Set up the MDT build lab deployment share

-With Windows 10, there is no hard requirement to create reference images.
+With Windows 10 and Windows 11, there is no hard requirement to create reference images.
 However, to reduce the time needed for deployment, you might want to create a reference image that contains a few base applications as well as all of the latest updates.
-This section will show you how to create and configure the MDT Build Lab deployment share to create a Windows 10 reference image.
+This section will show you how to create and configure the MDT Build Lab deployment share to create a Windows 11 reference image.
 Because reference images will be deployed only to virtual machines during the creation process and have specific settings (rules), you should always create a separate deployment share specifically for this process.

 ### Create the MDT build lab deployment share

 On **MDT01**:

 - Sign in as contoso\\administrator using a password of <b>pass@word1</b> (credentials from the [prepare for deployment](prepare-for-windows-deployment-with-mdt.md) topic).
-- Start the MDT deployment workbench, and pin this to the taskbar for easy access.
+- Start the MDT deployment workbench, and pin the console to the taskbar for easy access.
 - Using the Deployment Workbench, right-click **Deployment Shares** and select **New Deployment Share**.
 - Use the following settings for the New Deployment Share Wizard:
   - Deployment share path: **D:\\MDTBuildLab**